akosgarai/go_opengl_playground/pkg/model/README.md

 ## StreetLamp model

 This predefined model represents a "composite object".
-This model contains 2 cuboids, 'Pole' and 'Top' and a sphere 'Bulb'.
+This model contains 2 cuboids or cylinders, 'Pole' and 'Top' and a sphere 'Bulb'.
 It has 2 implementation.
 One is from plane materials, and another one that is textured.
 In the material version, the pole and the top is cuboid, in the textured one, they are cylinders.

 ## Room model